Supreme Court

 Latest News

 In Turtle Mountain Band of Chippewa Indians v.
-Howe (25-253) (Voting rights), the SCOTUS rescheduled the distribution of the Petition for conference.
+Howe (25-253) (Voting rights), the SCOTUS rescheduled the distribution of the Petition for Conference of November 21, 2025.

 In Stroble v.
 Oklahoma Tax Commission (25-382) (State taxation in Indian country), the SCOTUS has extended the time to and including December 1, 2025, to respond to the Petition.